 Perfumes in Greece

 In Greece there were many gods and each one had his own myth; his own link to the divine, and perfumes were included in the Greek myths.
 It was the inhabitants of Olympus who first used aromas to dress themselves up and who taught men and women the use of perfumes.
-They say that Venus poked herself with the thorn of a rose, which was white and odourless.
-She stained it with her blood, turning it red, and Cupid, captivated by its beauty, kissed it, thus giving the rose its intoxicating aroma.
+They say that Aphrodite poked herself with the thorn of a rose, which was white and odourless.
+She stained it with her blood, turning it red, and Eros, captivated by its beauty, kissed it, thus giving the rose its intoxicating aroma.

 The development of perfume-making in Greece has its origins in Crete and other Greek colonies.
 The perfumers of those countries established themselves in the Greek cities, and the inhabitants were not slow to learn their art, becoming the great masters of making perfumes and ointments, and exporting them to Europe.
 It is believed that they were the first to create liquid perfumes, and they packaged them in precious bottles made of lead, silver, gold, or more commonly alabaster, each with its own decoration from its own culture.